What is a database?

 - From the Library home page select the Databases tab.

-- If you know which database you would like to search, use the A-Z finder.
+- If you know which database you would like to search, type the name into the search box and click the magnifying glass icon.

-- If not, select the subject area from the drop down menu to get a list of recommended databases.
-Choose your subject and click Go.
+- If not, select the Browse the database guide to get a list of recommended databases.

 - Your Expert Help Guide may also contain further suggestions